Jack Palance: 1960–1988: International films and return to Hollywood

-Return to Hollywood

 Palance returned to the U.S. to star in the TV series The Greatest Show on Earth (1963–64).
 The series only lasted one season, and the 30th and final episode.
 "You're All Right, Ivy," which starred Buster Keaton, also marked Palance's debut as a director.
 "For Keaton it was one of his peaks as an actor, an unforgettable role, and for Palance, an artist and a poet as well as an actor, it was the only time in his life that he ever tried directing anything."

 In 1964, his presence at a recently integrated movie theater in Tuscaloosa, Alabama, prompted a riot from segregationists who assumed Palance was there to promote civil rights.
 He played a gangster in Once a Thief (1965) with Alain Delon.
 In the following year he appeared in the television film Alice Through the Looking Glass, directed by Alan Handley, in which he played the Jabberwock, and had a featured role opposite Lee Marvin and Burt Lancaster in the Western adventure The Professionals.
 Palance guest-starred in The Man from U.N.C.L.E., and the episodes were released as a film, The Spy in the Green Hat (1967).
 He went to England to make Torture Garden (1967), and made Kill a Dragon (1968) in Hong Kong.

 Palance provided narration for the 1967 documentary And Still Champion!
 The Story of Archie Moore.
 He was in the TV film The Strange Case of Dr. Jekyll and Mr. Hyde produced by Dan Curtis, during the making of which he fell and injured himself.
 In 1969, Palance recorded a country music album in Nashville, released on Warner Bros.
 Records.
 It featured his self-penned song "The Meanest Guy that Ever Lived".
 The album was re-released on CD in 2003 by the Water label (Water 119).
 His films were often international co-productions by this time: They Came to Rob Las Vegas, The Mercenary (both 1968), The Desperados, and Marquis de Sade: Justine (both 1969).
 Palance had a part in the Hollywood blockbuster Che!
 (1969) playing Fidel Castro opposite Omar Sharif in the title role, but the film flopped.
 Palance went back to action films and Westerns: Battle of the Commandos (1970), The McMasters (1970) and Compañeros (1970).